Lectures

 -

-tl;dr: In this lecture we show how to efficienctly calculate gradients over more complex functions like deep neural networks using backpropagation, and then reason about the resulting gradients to derive better initialization schemes.
+tl;dr: In this lecture we show how to efficienctly calculate gradients over more complex functions like deep neural networks using backpropagation.

 Readings: